acitd/orm/docs/schema.md

 # Columns
 The `columns` argument receives an assoc array with all db columns and their casts.
 The casts define how the column values will be read or writen from/to the database.
 You can create your own custom casts but usually the native ones are sufficient.

-### Default casts
+### Native casts
 |method|SQL Type|description|
 |-|-|-|
 |Cast::bool()|tinyint(1)|For boolens values.|